-Last night CNN’s This Is Life with Lisa Ling examined the scope, origins and impact of benzodiazepine (benzo) addiction in America.
+Last night CNN’s This Is Life with Lisa Ling examined the scope, origins and impact of the benzodiazepine (benzo) crisis in America.
 The piece takes a raw an unflinching look at the benzo withdrawal experience that thousands of people go through each day, as well as the rampant rates of prescribing in the United States and the path to dependency and overdose that has ensnared so many.
 It also highlighted the enormity of use across all populations in the country and how easy it can be to get hooked.
 One of the most alarming elements of the episode is its examination of the medical community’s role (and apparent negligence) in the escalating crisis.
+Data from the American Psychiatric Association indicates that young adults ages 18-25 are most vulnerable to benzo addiction.

 Benzos like Klonopin® (clonazepam), Valium® (diazepam) and Xanax® (alprazolam) are sedatives commonly used to treat anxiety and certain types of sleep disorder.
 They work by releasing a calming neurotransmitter to regulate mood, and should only be taken for up to six weeks at a time, according to data from the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Benzos are among the most commonly prescribed drugs in the United States and across the globe.
 Data from Harvard University and Brigham and Women’s Hospital in Boston indicates that percentage of outpatient medical visits that led to a benzo prescription doubled from 2003 to 2015.